dagbjorn/microcoffee/README.md

     mvn clean package docker:build

 ## <a name="properties"></a>Application and environment properties
-Environment-specific properties are defined in the following files:
+Application and environment-specific properties are defined in the following files:

 Project | Production | Integration testing
 ------- | ---------- | -----------------